 Semi-structured interviews were conducted with adult women with learning disabilities, with varying forms and severity of disability.
 Interviews were facilitated by the researcher and took place face-to-face with each of the individuals and their carers.
 The carer would help to facilitate communication between the researcher and the individual, by clarifying what the individual had said and helping the individual understand questions.
 In total, three adult women were interviewed face-to-face (with their carers present).
 Interviews explored: understanding of sexual health and relationships, awareness of services, experience of services, and potential barriers to accessing services.
 Findings from each interview are described below.
-Audio recording of these interviews was not possible, therefore, notes were made by the researcher and used to describe the content of the discussions which are presented in the case studies below.
+Audio recording of these interviews was not possible, therefore, notes were made by the researcher and used to describe the content of the discussions.